lihaoyun6/ComfyUI-SecNodes_Ultra_Fast/README.md

 **Outputs:** `model`

 **Notes:**
+- **Model Format Support**: Automatically detects and loads single-file models (FP16/FP8) or sharded models
+  - Priority: FP16 single file → FP8 single file → Sharded directory
+  - Config files are bundled in the repo (no separate config download needed for single files)
-- The model is automatically located in `models/sams/SeC-4B/` or downloaded from HuggingFace if not found.
+- The model is automatically located in `models/sams/` or downloaded from HuggingFace if not found.
 - **Device options dynamically adapt** to your system:
   - 1 GPU system: Shows `auto`, `cpu`, `gpu0`
   - 2 GPU system: Shows `auto`, `cpu`, `gpu0`, `gpu1`